ymerkli/robust-abstain/README.md

 For each evaluation run, a report file and a log file are written to the directory of the exported model that is being evaluated.
 Running these evaluations requires exported models, however, we provide model log files that log all evaluations.

 As an example, run the following command to evaluate the natural accuracy and adversarial accuracy for $l_{\infty}$ perturbations of radius 1/255, 2/255, 4/255.
-8/255, 16/255, using APGD [2], for the CIFAR-10 model by Carmon et. al. [1]:
+8/255, 16/255, using APGD [2], for the CIFAR-10 model by Carmon et al. [1]:

 ```bash
 cd robustabstain